PROG-MohamedDwidar/Group-A-Project-Insta_clone/README.md

 # Group-A-Project
 Instagram clone with many shared functionalities such as adding posts, following people, etc
+This is a group project For a summer training with ITI

 ## steps to run:
 1.download full project and place it somewhere safe